 Patients Rights and Responsibilities

-• To designate a support person who will designate visitors on your behalf, should you be unable to do so.
+- To designate a support person who will designate visitors on your behalf, if you are unable to do so.

 Cultural and Spiritual Values

 - To have your cultural, psychosocial, spiritual, and personal values, beliefs and preferences respected.

 - To have access to pastoral and other spiritual services.